 4. Yale University

-Yale University is a research and academic leader among colleges.
+Yale University, in New Haven, CT, is a research and academic leader among colleges.
 The school has a rich history, and it continues to make a difference in the world to this day.
 With multiple libraries and fascinating collections, Yale shows how its past created a solid foundation for its present and future.
 Some of the world’s top professors teach at Yale, which is why Yale is a top choice for academic achievers.

 What We Like: Yale has a high percentage of international students.
 Students who go to Yale have lots of opportunities to learn about various cultures.